ISCPC/PrePoMax/README.md

 *  In Solution Explorer find the vtkControl project and then find the References branch
 *  Delete the references starting with Kitware. (right click and Delete).

-Secondly add the two references again using the folowing procedure:
+Secondly add the two references again using the following procedure:
 *  Right click on References from vtkControl project in the Solution Explorer Window and selected Add Reference
 *  A Reference manager window opens where you select Browse on the left side and then press the Browse button on the bottom right
 *  Browse for the file Kitware.VTK.dll which should be in the ActiViz installation folder: "C:\Program Files\ActiViz.NET 5.8.0 OpenSource Edition\bin\Kitware.VTK.dll"